-Ham and ricotta puff pastry calzones are my newest obsession and so absolutely delicious.
+Ham and ricotta puff pastry calzones are my newest obsession, my newest calzone recipe and so absolutely delicious.
 These are fashioned after traditional Italian ham and ricotta calzones that are made with pizza dough.

 If you have ever eaten calzones then you know they can be really delicious but also really heavy and filling.
 Calzones come in different variations with different ingredients.

 Basically anything that you could imagine being on top of a pizza pie can be made into a calzone.
 It is essentially an inside out pizza.

 My favorite calzone has always been ham and ricotta.
 Ironically, I would never eat a ham and ricotta pizza but something about it in a calzone is amazing.

 The ingredients in these puff pastry calzones are very simple.
 You only need a handful of items and a little patience in assembling them.
 I love thinking of recipes that use puff pastry sheets and this one of my new favorite!